Our mission is simple, but deep.

 The History of the ACCL

 Founder & Executive Director

-From working at the then African Assistance Center of Lowell and the International Institute of New England (IINE Lowell), Founder and Executive Director Gordon Halm, an immigrant himself knows first-hand the significant hardships involved in trying to adapt in a different environment.
-There is the language barrier and a general loss as where to go for basic services, ethnic foods as well as offer one’s services to the new community.
+From working at the then African Assistance Center of Lowell and the International Institute of New England (IINE Lowell), Founder and Executive Director Gordon Donkoh-Halm, an immigrant himself, knows first-hand the significant hardships involved in trying to adapt in a different environment.
+There is the language barrier and a general loss as to where to go for basic services and ethnic foods, as well as not knowing where to go to offer one’s services to the new community.

 ACCL has been a community effort.
-Halm reached out to the African Community to shape the vision of the Center.
+Donkoh-Halm reached out to the African Community to shape the vision of the Center.
 This vision became reality with the assistance of the Parker Foundation and the generous support from Community Teamwork Incorporated (CTI), who have partnered with ACCL to provide office and meeting space and to initially serve as the Center’s fiscal agent.
-Professor Paula Rayman, a retired Professor of UMass, Lowell upon hearing about the opening of the African Community center remarked, "Gordon, you kept your eyes on the prize"
+Professor Paula Rayman, a retired Professor of UMass Lowell upon hearing about the opening of the African Community center remarked, "Gordon, you kept your eyes on the prize".

-With continued support from the community, and individuals like you, ACCL hopes to fulfill its vision of helping new immigrants and refugees settle and be responsible citizens, successful leaders and role models for future generations.
+With continued support from the community, and individuals like you, ACCL hopes to fulfill its vision of helping new immigrants and refugees settle and be responsible community members, successful leaders and role models for future generations.

 A vision like ours needs all hands on deck as our success depends on everyone’s support and participation.